krrishnax/isamyakt/README.md

 - 👨🏻‍💻 I love to code and rustaceans by heart.
 - 👀 I’m interested in Solana, Polkadot, Cosmos.
 - 🌱 I’m currently learning Smart Contract on top of Solana using Anchor framework.
-- 💞️ I’m looking to contribute on open source projects like clockwork, solana, substrate and much more...
+- 💞️ I’m looking to contribute on open source projects like phoneix(ellipsis labs), drift, substrate and much more...
 - 📫 How to reach me [Twitter](https://github.com/isamyakt).

 <!---